 In 2008, Travis Barker suffered horrendous injuries in a plane crash that killed four people.
 He discusses how he suffered burns on 65% of his body and almost amputated his right foot.

 Fortunately, 30 surgeries later, and after years of suicidal thoughts, Barker has fully healed and is drumming better than ever.

 He talks about all manner of subjects beyond the punk rock music of Blink 182.
 He speaks in detail about his love for rap music and how drummers tend to have limited opportunities to play in that genre.

 However, Barker has managed to collaborate with some of the best and most known rappers over the years to make his dreams come true.

 As with many famous musicians, Travis Barker has struggled with drug and alcohol abuse.
 He talks inspiringly about how he got clean and how he has been clean for a decade at the time of this podcast (2019).

 However, he takes us through a journey of all the kinds of drugs he smoked and how he was nearly killed for just that while in Iraq.
 Worth a listen if you’re a music fan, especially a Blink 182 follower.

 This time, Steven Tyler, the lead singer of rock giants Aerosmith, sits down with another Joe.
 Joe Rogan takes the place of Joe Perry, the guitarist of Aerosmith and long-time friend of Steven Tyler.

-Right from the outset of this conversation, you can tell from Tyler’s tone that everything he has done has pretty much revolved around drug use.
-He details the substances he was using in each decade and even quizzes Joe Rogan about the drugs he has done in his past.
+From the outset of this conversation, you can tell from Tyler’s tone that everything he has done revolves around drug use.
+He details the substances he was using in each decade and even quizzes Joe Rogan about the drugs he has done in the past.